AmielleE/SENG438-A4-Team9/seng438-a4-team9.md

 | Erioluwa Olubadejo |

 # Introduction
+To assess test quality and user based behaviour, this lab investigates mutation testing and GUI automation.
+We evaluated the effectiveness of our tests in detecting defects by injecting faults into Range and DataUtilities using PIT.
+Next, we enhanced the test suites by focusing on the vulnerabilities exposed by the surviving mutants.
+Simultaneously, realistic user workflows on web applications were automated using Selenium.

+Together, these tasks highlight the difference between coverage and actual fault detection.
 # Analysis of 10 Mutants of the Range class

 Mutation testing was performed on the Range class using PIT.
 A total of 1259 mutants were generated, of which 860 were killed, resulting in a mutation score of 68%.